The action of the Mapping Class Group on the fundamental group of the complement of a finite subset of a Riemann surface of positive genus: Proof of Theorem

-\section{Proof of Theorem \ref{thm:ilteorema}}
+\section{Proof of Theorem \ref{thm:teoPgn}}

-The generator $b$ of $P(g,n)$ is the Dehn twist about the central curve $\beta$.
-Since Dehn twists act nontrivially only on the curves that intersect transversally the simple closed curve which we are twisting about, in this case we only have to study the image of $\hat{\alpha}_1$.
-Figure \ref{fig:caso1} describes the image curve $b(\hat{\alpha}_1)$ and the homotopy that allows us to write:
+Each subsection is named after the generators under exam.
+All cited figures are listed below.
+In the figures the product of paths is denoted by $\ast$ and homotopies by $\sim$.
+We also recall we made the choice of twisting to the right.

-In the end, we check that the single relation of the fundamental group $\pi_1(T_{g,n},q_0)$ is preserved by $b$.
-We have:
+Dehn twists act nontrivially only on the curves that intersect transversally the simple closed curve about which we are twisting and these are the all the images to be computed in each subsection.